rand-projects/fisb-rest/docs/source/document.rst

   field is the latitude and longitude combined with a tilde character such as ``'40.0383~-86.255593'``.
-One advantage of this scheme is that the standard in some cases requires you to show the latitude and longitude of all ground stations, and you can un-parse the ground station id to get this information.
+One advantage of this scheme is that the standard in some cases requires you to show the latitude and longitude of all ground stations being received, and you can un-parse the ground station id to get this information.

 REST API and Message Descriptions